Zeyu-Li/strings/README.md

 ## Includes

-* upper.lua - changes all lines to upeprcase
+* upper.lua - changes all lines to uppercase
 * lower.lua - changes all lines to lowercase
 * lineCounter.lua - counts the number of lines